Age of Empires Online: Booster packs

 Skirmish hall game setup screen.
 The Skirmish booster was added to fill an absent skirmish game-mode found in prior games of the series.
 Four player co-op support was later added as well.

-Booster packs allowed for the player to enjoy and experience very customizable PvE gameplay.
+Booster packs allowed for the player to customize PvE gameplay.
 The Defense of Crete booster pack was the first booster pack to be released for Age of Empires Online.